BytePane

 Is it safe to paste my JWT here?

-Yes!
-All decoding happens entirely in your browser.
-Nothing is sent to any server.
-However, be cautious with production tokens — anyone with a valid JWT can use it until it expires.
+All decoding happens entirely in your browser and the token is not sent to BytePane servers.
+Still avoid pasting production tokens if your team policy forbids it, because anyone with a valid JWT can use it until it expires or is revoked.

 Does this tool verify the signature?

-No, this tool only decodes and displays the JWT contents.
-Signature verification requires the secret key or public key, which should never be shared in a browser tool.
+No. This tool only decodes and displays JWT contents.
+Signature verification requires your server secret or public key and must happen in trusted application code, not by pasting production secrets into a browser tool.